a-maffei/insurance-terms/README.md

 - The search bar was particularly fun, especially building and styling the “autocomplete” part

 **Things I learned through building this app:**
-- TypeScript fundamentals applied to a React app
+- TypeScript fundamentals applied to a React project
-- Finding my way around a design system
+- Autonomously finding my way around a design system
 - Application and opportunities of some React hooks (useState, useEffect, useRef, useMemo)

 ## Wishes for V2

-- Refactoring: review the main data structure and consider switching from array to Map for the glossary
+- Refactoring: review the main data structure to see if I can make the app more efficient (for example, consider switching from array to Map for the glossary)
 - Feature: build specific pages for each glossary term, to interlink with other resources on the Feather website (all good for SEO)

 ## Acknowledgements